datawire/ambassador-docs/reference/ambassador-with-gke.md

 ## 0. Ambassador Edge Stack

-This guide will install Ambassador API gateway.
+This guide will install the Ambassador API gateway.
 You can also install Ambassador Edge Stack.
 Please note:
 - The ingress and the ambassador service need to run in the same namespace
 - The Ambassador service needs to be of type `NodePort` and not `LoadBalancer`.
 Also remove the line with `externalTrafficPolicy: Local`
 - Ambassador-Admin needs to be of type `NodePort` instead of `ClusterIP` since it needs to be available for health checks